bangbangcon/west/content/Speakers.md

 <span class="talk-title">Tweet Mashup!
 How my pet project went tragically viral!!</span>

-I’m a data scientist who likes to do software development for fun, and I had always hoped that one of my side projects would get me famous.
+I’m a data scientist who likes to do software development for fun, and I had always hoped that a side project would get me famous.
 One project of mine was Tweet Mashup, a small website I made in an obscure programming language that lets you combine Twitter accounts for funny results.
-After finally launching it, I was shocked when it suddenly had 3000 concurrent viewers.
-At that point I realized I had no idea what I was doing.
-I soon discovered just how badly my site was designed to scale, and I took days off work trying to apply patches.
-Tweet Mashup was being mentioned on news sites and on Twitter accounts with millions of followers, and yet more than anything, I felt panic.
-Eventually I was able to stabilize the site, but at that point the internet had moved on.
-This talk is about the week-long journey I had with internet fame and the emotional toll it took.
-I’ll talk about what components of the site ended up being important (and which ones didn’t), plus some of the surprising hacks I had to make to keep up.
+After finally launching it, I was soon shocked when it had 3000 concurrent viewers—at that point I realized I had no idea what I was doing.

-**Dr. Jacqueline Nolis** is a co-founder of Nolis, LLC, a data science consulting firm.
+I quickly discovered how badly my site was designed to scale, and I took days off work trying to apply patches and fix it.
+Tweet Mashup was being mentioned on news sites and on Twitter accounts with millions of followers but all I felt was panic.
+Eventually I stabilized the site, but by then the internet had moved on.
+This talk is about the journey I had with internet fame and then emotional tool of struggling to keep the project working.

-She has over a decade of experience using data to help companies including DSW, Union Bank, Microsoft, and Airbnb.
-For fun she and her wife Heather like to use machine learning for humor, including training neural networks on pet names and offensive license plates.
+**Dr. Jacqueline Nolis** is an author of the book Build a Career in Data Science and is a co-founder of Nolis, LLC, a data science consulting firm.
+For fun she and her wife Heather like to use machine learning for humor, including training neural networks to make offensive license plates.

 ---